-An Asian bird the Silkie makes a great pet due to its stunning appearance and great gentle nature.
-The Silkie must always be sheltered from the elements as their feathers are not waterproof.
-Though they possess poor egg laying ability (approximately 120 eggs per year) they are generally broody birds.
-The Silkie is light weight for a non bantam breed but there is a miniature.
-Crest: five toes outer two are feathered.
-Beak: slaty blue.
+The Silkie is an Asian bird that makes a great pet due to its stunning appearance and great gentle nature.
+Their feathers are distinctively fluffy, and as a consequence they must always be sheltered from the elements as their feathers are not waterproof.
+Though they are poor egg layers (approximately 120 eggs per year) they are generally broody birds and are often used to hatch eggs from other breeds.
+The Silkie is light weight for a non-bantam breed, but there is a miniature variety.
+They have five toes on each foot (most chickens have four), with the outer two toes feathered.
+Their skin, beak, bones and meat are atypically bluish-black in colour.
 There is a bearded variety with defined ear buff and beard.
-Skin, bones and meat are bluish – black in colour.
 In Australia there are breeders of six different Silkie varieties.

 Soft feather – light